 The Real Coconut: The Real Coconut makes large gluten-free wraps made from organic coconut meat, coconut water, coconut flour and cassava flour.
 The reviews are a mixed bag – some say they like it while others commented that the wraps don’t hold together well.

 BFree: These BFree wraps come in three varieties – sweet potato, multigrain and quinoa – and work best as a sandwich wrap.
-I have not tried them but many reviewers on Amazon describe them as tasty.
+I enjoy them and they work well if you smear them with avocado.
+Many reviewers on Amazon describe them as tasty.
 I could not find them at my local Sprouts. (no picture)

 Rudi’s: Rudi’s also makes gluten-free tortilla wraps, but they are currently unavailable on Amazon.
 I have seen them at Costco, however.
 They are sold shelf stable but must be stored in the freezer to preserve their freshness once opened.